lukeogg/vagrant-kubernetes/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environment for CKA/CKAD and CKS Exams]
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm

+- Useing this for Practice Environment for CKA/CKAD and CKS Exams
+- Using for test clusters for DKP and Kaptain/Kubeflow
+- Also using for GPU clusters for ML workloads

 ## Prerequisites